“Fragile, whalesong moans usurped by powerful harmonies, offering an extraordinary interface between the traditional and avant-garde”

 —Milwaukee Magazine

-As an educator, artist, and activist, she is committed to the simultaneous decolonization of classical music and reclaiming and energizing of classical music through the process of awareness, acknowledgement, expansion, and positive expansive change.
-Descriptions such as “composer” are limiting in the 21st century.
-She strives to reduce the gatekeeping of the word by raising awareness of its use (or lack thereof).
+As an educator, artist, and activist, she is committed to the simultaneous decolonization of classical music and reclaiming and energizing of classical music through the process of awareness, acknowledgement, inclusion, expansion, and positive expansive change.
+Descriptions such as “composer” were limited to certain groups before the 21st century.
+She strives to reduce and bring understanding to the gatekeeping of the word.

 “It’s a virtue that du Bois’ music is simple without being simplistic, maintaining a buoyant intensity that doesn’t wear you out ”